bkuhn/talks/OpenFOAM-2011/openfoam.markdown

 <br clear="all"/>

-+ Gates convinces IBM to license rather then acquire DOS.
++ Gates convinces IBM to license rather than acquire DOS.

 # Who Fixed this Problem?